akamaster/pytorch_resnet_cifar10/README.md

 5. [ResNet110, 6.32% err](https://github.com/akamaster/pytorch_resnet_cifar10/raw/master/pretrained_models/resnet110.th)
 6. [ResNet1202, 6.18% err](https://github.com/akamaster/pytorch_resnet_cifar10/raw/master/pretrained_models/resnet1202.th)

-If you find this implementation is useful and used it in your production/academic work please cite/mention this page and author Yerlan Idelbayev.
+If you find this implementation useful and using it in your production/academic work please cite/mention this page and the author Yerlan Idelbayev.